sawft99/Obsidian-SecPlus/Sec+/Chapter 6 - Hardening/Group Policies.md

 ---
 - [[Objectives#2.1 - Explain the importance of security concepts in an enterprise environment|2.1 - Explain the importance of security concepts in an enterprise environment]]
 - [[Objectives#3.2 - Given a scenario, implement host or application security solutions|3.2 - Given a scenario, implement host or application security solutions]]

-# TODO (Delete when done)
----
-- [x] Added vocab
-- [ ] Added and linked objectives in document
-- [ ] Linked objectives back to document
-- [ ] Linked any relevant backlinks to and from document